chromaui/chromatic-docs/gitlab.md

 stages:
   - test

-#👇Adds Chromatic as a job
+# 👇 Adds Chromatic as a job
 chromatic_publish:
   stage: test
-  #👇Runs Chromatic with the flag to compress the build output.
+  # 👇 Runs Chromatic with the flag to compress the build output.
   script:
     - yarn chromatic --project-token=$CHROMATIC_PROJECT_TOKEN --zip
 ```